 The kidneys pack a wonderfully firm pop, followed by a sweet, grassy funk that’s only a degree or two muskier than goat butter.
 The testicles, in turn, exhibit a soft bounciness, like an unpeeled grape.

 The whole business got me to musing over a question I as a reviewer have been asked before: What foods or dishes won’t I eat?
 Where do I draw the line?

 Here are my current answers:

 Anything live.
-Years ago in her four-star review of Hatsuhana in the New York Times, Mimi Sheraton wrote about a lobster that reached her table “alive and crawling.”
-More recently, the late Anthony Bourdain boasted about having eaten in Vietnam the “live and still-beating heart of a snake.”
+Years ago, in her four-star review of Hatsuhana in the New York Times, Mimi Sheraton wrote about a lobster that reached her table “alive and crawling.”
+More recently, the late Anthony Bourdain boasted about having eaten the “live and still-beating heart of a snake” in Vietnam.
 More recently still, the Korean barbecue Sik Gaek in Woodside, Queens served a dish of octopus that was “not technically alive, but it is actually still squiggling when they serve it to you.”
 Earlier this year, the restaurant announced that it was discontinuing service of the dish.
 The occasion was one time when I found myself agreeing with the weirdos at PETA.

 Anything that is commonly a family pet.
 I suspect you know where I’m headed with this one: China.
 In June I read a report from Humane Society International noting that a truck packed with several dozen dogs headed to China’s Yulin dog meat “festival” was intercepted by Chinese activists.
 I can’t say I was sorry to hear it, even though I realize I am trampling on the traditions of another culture.
 The bottom line is if I personally am ever offered dog or cat meat, I will politely but firmly decline.